WebBreacher/offensiveinterview/knowledge.md

 ### Exploit Development ###
 1. Describe what Buffer overflow is and how you would test for it? *@enddo*
 2. Describe what SEH is and how you exploit it? *@enddo*
-3. How debugger modules and plugins can speed up basic exploit development? *@enddo*
+3. Describe how debugger modules and plugins can speed up basic exploit development? *@enddo*
-4. How would you bypass DEP or ASLR in windows 7? *@enddo*
+4. How would you bypass DEP or ASLR in Windows 7? *@enddo*
 5. How would you bypass SafeSEH? *@enddo*

 ### Mobile ###